Shourai/openwrt/README.md

 For the gateway and DNS server set the modem as ip address i.e. 192.168.2.254.

 If you like to like the router to also act as the DHCP server, activate that.

+Be sure to accept input, forward and output in firewall.

 /etc/config/network
 ```